jdeschamps/MM-ownAdapters/README.md

 Custom [Micro-manager](https://micro-manager.org/ "Micro-manager website") device adapters

 This repository contains the code (device adapters) developped to control specific hardware with [Micro-manager](https://micro-manager.org/ "Micro-manager website").
-The following were entirely developped by Joran Deschamps:
+The following were developped new:

 * LaserQuantumLaser: this adapter allows controlling gem/ventus/opus/axiom series from LaserQuantum.
 For lasers that can be current controlled (factory enabled), the adapter permits switching control modes.
 This device adapter has been added to the Micro-Manager